kennetheversole/eversole.dev/content/about.md

 ### General Business

-In the last 10,000 years, humans have not invented a more efficient and organizational system  to harness the capabilities of human progress that does not involve economics.
+It may be controversial and I am of the opinion, that in the last 10,000 years humans have not invented a more efficient and organizational system  to harness the capabilities of human progress that does not involve economics.
 Therefore to understand the human interaction part of huge complex systems one must be well versed in  *business*.

 Here is a list of the various business related things I have done and am currently doing: